Special Weather Statement issued for McCormick by NWS - News Break

 Special Weather Statement issued for McCormick by NWS

-Effective: 2021-07-09 09:42:00 EDT Expires: 2021-07-09 15:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Boaters on Lake Strom Thurmond should move to shore and seek shelter.
+Effective: 2021-07-09 09:42:00 EDT Expires: 2021-07-09 14:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Boaters on Lake Strom Thurmond should move to shore and seek shelter.
 Strong, erratic wind gusts and lightning are possible.
 If you can hear thunder, you are close enough to be struck by lightning.
-Target Area: McCormick Strong Thunderstorms Will Impact Portions of northwestern McDuffie...Lincoln...northwestern Columbia and central McCormick Counties Until 345 PM EDT.
-Boaters on Lake Strom Thurmond Should Seek Safe Harbor At 320 PM EDT...National Weather Service doppler radar indicated a strong thunderstorm near Lincolnton, or 10 miles east of Washington, moving east at 25 mph.
+Target Area: McCormick Strong Thunderstorms Will Impact Portions of northern Lincoln and McCormick Counties Until 245 PM EDT.
+Boaters on Lake Strom Thurmond Should Seek Safe Harbor At 216 PM EDT...National Weather Service doppler radar indicated a strong thunderstorm near Bobby Brown State Park, or 15 miles southwest of Abbeville, moving east at 30 mph.
 HAZARD...gusty winds 40 to 50 mph.
 IMPACT...expect minor damage to tree limbs and blowing around of light, unsecured objects.
-Some locations in the path of this storm include Lincolnton, Clarks Hill Recreation Area, J. Strom Thurmond Dam, Elijah Clark State Park, Mistletoe State Park, Hamilton Branch State Park, Parksville, Plum Branch, Winfield, Modoc, Scott`s Landing, Knox Scout Reservation, Double Branches, Curry Hill, Wildwood Park, Chennault, Modoc Boat Ramp, Eubank-Blanchard Community Center, Bussey Point Campground and New Hope.alerts.weather.gov
+Some locations in the path of this storm include McCormick, Mccormick County Airport, Elijah Clark State Park, Lake Strom Thurmond, Plum Branch, Hickory Knob State Resort Park, Gill`s Point, Bordeaux, Mount Carmel, Baker Creek State Park, Leroy`s Ferry Recreation Area, Willington, Mount Carmel Park, Hawe Creek Campground and Long Cane Creek Picnic Area.alerts.weather.gov

 Comments / 0